 For many flooding sources throughout the Concord River Watershed, the Special Flood Hazard Areas (SFHAs) and Base Flood Elevations (BFEs) were produced using new hydrologic and hydraulic analyses as well as 2-foot topographic data obtained through Light Detection and Ranging (LiDAR).
 In areas where there were no new studies or information, the current effective digital SFHA was incorporated into the new base map.

 What does this mean for property owners?

 Impacts to property owners will vary.
 The best way to determine whether your property and/or structure is in a SFHA, and if there has been a change to the SFHA or BFE in your area, is to consult the Town of Concord's Interactive Mapping Program (see link above).
-The hard copy maps are also available in the Natural Resources Division Office at 141 Keyes Road, Concord, MA.
+The hard copy maps are also available in the Planning or Natural Resources Division offices at 141 Keyes Road, Concord, MA.
 The office hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday, and staff will be available to help you interpret the maps as needed.

-What if I do not agree with the new mapping?
+What if I disagree with the maps?